Lanzaa/crafting-interpreters/notes.ch02.md

 IRs remind me of the NxM problem in functional mapping of collections, a la [Transducers](https://clojure.org/reference/transducers).

-I have never heard of "global value numbering".
+I have never heard of "[global value numbering](https://handwiki.org/wiki/Value_numbering)".
+Seems like a simple enough concept.

+PyPy is an interesting JIT.
+Based on the idea; Is your interpreter slow?
+Write a JIT for the language in the language.
+Is your JIT too slow?
+Run the JIT in the JIT!
+Boom fast JIT!